 - Your camera – I love my little mirrorless Olympus OM-D E-M10 Mark ii

-- Wires to connect your phone to the car – if you will rent a car
+- USB cable to connect your phone to the car, if you are renting a car

 - Adapter/power converter – they use electrical plugs with two or three flat pins (the same as Australia)

-- Portable battery – you might drain your phone battery pretty quicky with all the beauty around you, so I recommend taking at least a small battery
+- Portable battery – you might drain your phone’s battery pretty quicky with all the beauty around you, so I recommend taking at least a small battery

 - GoPro – you will need it for some action shots.
 If you do not have it, a trip to New Zealand is a good enough reason to buy an action cam!

-- Drone – New Zealand was my first trip where I flew my DJI Mavic Pro drone, it is a fantastic country for some drone footage!
-You cannot fly your drone anywhere though, here are updated drone regulations for the country.
+- Drone – New Zealand was my first trip where I flew my DJI Mavic Pro drone.
+It is a fantastic country for some drone footage!
+You cannot fly your drone everywhere though, here are updated drone regulations for the country.

 - Gimbal – for those of you who want to take their video game to the next level – I just bought my Osmo Mobile recently and my videos look professional now!